raceintospace/raceintospace/doc/manual/manual.md

 ### Astronaut Complex / Cosmonaut Center

 This is the distribution point for your spacepeople.
 From here you can send them to a capsule or shuttle program, or to Advanced Training.
 Leaving the Transfer Astronaut/Cosmonaut button selected, press the button for where you want the highlighted person to go.
 To follow them there, or go somewhere else, select the Facility Transfer button and click on your destination.
-The Send All button will send everyone who isn't about to retire to the capsule/shuttle program you select.
+The Send All button will send everyone who isn't about to retire (such as Chaffee above) to the capsule/shuttle program you select.
 Note that here and in many other places, your veterans will show the number of missions they've flown.
 This can help you keep track of your veteran versus unflown spacepeople.

 ![Jupiter Program Screen](image_24.png)